WallieEverest/tt03/README.md

 - Pro: Pure combinatorial output.
 Potential to be fastest option.
 - Con: Requires large number of long routing resources.
 Not testable on FPGA platform.

-## Project Configuration
+## Tiny Project Configuration

-This project embeds another scanchain (version 2) to demonstrate its low latency and testability.
+This tiny project embeds another scanchain (version 2) to demonstrate its low latency and testability.
 The penalty for this implementation is 10 clock cycles per transfer.
 The delay is mitigated by a serial UART expanding the internal registers of the audio generator.
 Four extra scanchain endpoints are included for demonstration purposes.

 ![Project](image/tt03_project.svg)

-A clock generator is used to recover the clock from asynchronous serial data.
+The clock generator is used to recover a clock from asynchronous serial data.
 An external 16x baud clock is required by the design.
 The planned 4800 Hz project clock will permit a 300 baud serial link.

 ## Scanchain Version 2